Your lawn may be doing more harm than good.

 Why go organic?

 Organic lawn care is a great way to a safe and healthy lawn.
 A healthy lawn is the best defense against weeds, insects and diseases.
 For a healthy lawn, you need healthy soil, alive with earthworms and loaded with beneficial microbes.
 Healthy soils let grass roots grow deep, making them more resistant to drought and stress.
-To have a safe & healthy soil, you need to avoid using pesticides and synthetic fertilizers and follow the tips below.
+To have a safe & healthy soil, you need to avoid using pesticides and synthetic fertilizers and follow the tips at right.